On Board - DAN AIR REMEMBERED

 It was often claimed that charter airlines crammed passengers into their cabins.
 This was certainly the case if one compares them to a large scheduled carrier on long haul flights.
 Those carriers could not afford to risk offending their passengers who had paid a hefty price for their ticket.
 Rules on how many passengers an aircraft could carry were laid down by the CAA.
 Adequate emergency exits would have to ensure that the aircraft could be evacuated within a limited time.
 Dan-Air suffered negative press for the very thing that all other operators were doing.

 "I actually loved my uniform, after I had completed my training and went on my first flight I thought I had done really well.
-We arrived back at Gatwick on a 1-11, which has some airstairs that lower from the tail section.
+We arrived back at Gatwick on a 1-11, which has built in airstairs that lower from the tail section.
 I lowered them and went to the bottom of the steps to ensure everything was in order.
-I went back up the steps and realised I didn't have my hat on.
-I calmly put it back on while the passengers got ready to disembark.
-After that everything went fine.
-It was only when I got back to the crew room that I was approached by someone I won't name....She had been watching with binoculars!
-I never forgot my hat again.
-We were under scrutiny all the time and I am glad we were.
+I calmly finished dressing, putting my hat and jacket on while the passengers got ready to disembark.
+I then headed to the crew room to do my bar and duty free sales cashing up - No sooner had I sat down, when I was approached - by someone I won't name....She had been watching my flight with binoculars!
+I was told: 'At Dan-Air, our stewardesses are in FULL uniform when they are outside the aircraft - That includes hats!'
+She was stony faced, and I knew that it wasn't a gentle bit of advice, it was a telling off.
+I never forgot my hat again!!
+We were under scrutiny all the time, and I am glad we were.
 If we put a bit of weight on it was mentioned.
-I was told once that 'Our uniforms only go up to a size fourteen you know' In otther words - lose weight.
-I was told off for saying 'tea, tea, tea, tea as I walked down the aisle.
-I was told to smile and say 'Would you like a cup of tea sir?'
-We served passegers drinks from the window, to the centre and then the aisle.
-We would make sure that they had ice if they wished, a drinks mat, a stirrer and a napkin.
-We would never pour a drink and hand it to the passenger.
-We would ask them to put a cup on the tray, bring that to the aisle and pour, then present the tray to the passenger.
+I was once told: 'Our uniforms only go up to a size fourteen you know' In other words - lose weight.
+I was reprimanded for saying 'tea, tea, tea, tea as I walked down the aisle.
+I was instructed to smile and say 'Would you like a cup of tea sir?'
+We served passengers drinks starting with the passenger at the window, then the centre and finally the aisle.
+I would make sure that they had ice if they wished, a slice of lemon, a drinks mat, a stirrer and a napkin.
+We would never pour a hot drink and hand it to the passenger.
+I was trained to ask them to put their empty cup on the tray, I would then bring that to the aisle and pour in the tea or coffee.
+I would then present the tray to the passenger for them to take the cup.
 These standards became the norm to me.
-Imagine my horror when I was on a budget carrier recently and I was handed a small bottle of wine with a plastic glass uptuned on the neck of it.
-I would have been fired.
+Imagine my horror when I was on a budget carrier recently and I was handed a small bottle of wine with a plastic glass upturned on the neck of it.
+I would have been fired!
 Even though our flights were charters, we always gave exceptional service.
 I honestly can say that I have flown on some of the world's leading airlines and the best of the best service is never any better than what we gave, ok the product itself might be a lot more upmarket - but no, the actual service - ours was world class."

 "The board were a lovely bunch of people to be honest.
 Some of them were from the most ordinary backgrounds and had worked in the company since the very beginning.
 I don't mean in management either.
 They came in on the factory floor so to speak and worked their way up.
 Of course they knew the airline inside out and the industry come to think of it.
 When I mentioned that I had travelled to America once on Air Europe one joked that I was a traitor.
 I told him about my experience about the films shown and the music channels - he said ' I would expect that on a transatlantic flight'.
-So showed him a copy of the in flight magazine that had all the entertainement listed including European flights.
+So showed him a copy of the in flight magazine that had all the entertainment listed including European flights.
 He was quite surprised that they were doing it.
 I told him about the little TV screens that came from the overhead panel and he listened intently.
 When I said we simply had to get on board and do the same thing - if only to make a profit out of the headset sales, he told me he would bring it up at the board meeting.
 I saw him later and he said he had mentioned it.
 I don't know if he did, but if he did, nothing was ever done about it.
 I think it was crazy I bet the headsets were pennies and they sold them for pounds.
-In the late eighties Britannia came up with this concept that all charter passengers would have better meals - I think it was called 'Royal Service' Basically it was a rebrand, but it was effective.
+In the late eighties Britannia came up with this concept that all charter passengers would have better meals - I think it was called 'Royal Service' Basically it was a re-brand, but it was effective.
 Air 2000 were offering passengers complimentary Bucks Fizz at breakfast and hot towels.
-We had been offering 'cologne towels' sinnce the 60s, but they were basically wet wipes in a plastic package, not a mini hot towell served with tongs.
-Whilst our service was excellent and no one could beat us on that, the product we were offering was weak in comparison.
-To tell the absolute truth, we were falling behind."
+We had been offering 'cologne towels' since the 60s, but they were basically wet wipes in a plastic package, not a mini hot towel served with tongs.
+Whilst our service was excellent and no one could beat us on that, the product we were offering was weaker in comparison.
+Scheduled services were fantastic, we began or provide proper hot towels and gave real champagne to passengers.
+But the charters, to tell the absolute truth, we were falling behind with the product we supplied, not the service, the product."

 Above L-R 727 Cabin 1979 - Duty free sales 1982 - Meal service - Boeing 727 cabin